eaobservatory/hedwig/doc/user/prev_proposal.rst

 proposals.
-You can either enter the reference manually, leaving the type selection set to the default --- "Text description" --- or you can enter an DOI or an arXiv or ADS code by changing the type selection to the appropriate type and entering the publication's code in the box.
+You can either enter the reference manually, leaving the type selection set to the default --- "Text description" --- or you can enter a DOI or an arXiv or ADS code by changing the type selection to the appropriate type and entering the publication's code in the box.
 The system will attempt to look up references entered as codes